helguts/GirlfriendSupporter/README.md

 # GirlfriendSupporter
 Solves a daily problem of a boyfriend's life: be the first to check and like your girlfriend's social media content.
-(Only works for one girlfriend!)
 Made in Kotlin, because Kotlin sounds as cute as my girlfriend is.